fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 1. Continuously update the latest location of security guards.
    * In order to minimuze the latency for notification, the location of the security guards should be fetched continuously in Vantiq prior to when a suspicious person is detected.

-1. Comparing the location of the AI camera which notifications were made and the location of security guards.
+1. Compare the location of the AI camera which detected the suspicous person and the locations of security guards.
    * Specify the nearest security guard.

 1. Notify the nearest security guard.